 Nippa is a classic sauna heater company that’s been building almost the same heaters since 1930 in Beulah, Michigan.

-Like Kuuma stoves, these have an armored feel to them and look like they will outlast humans on this planet.
+Like the Kuuma, this Nippa Sauna Stove has an armored feel and looks like they will outlast humans on this planet.

 The base model has a base price around $1000 with optional heat shields, rocks, and an integrated hot water tank that holds 6 gallons of water on the side or rear of the stove.

 You can also order any Nippa stove with outside-fire extensions if you want to feed your stove from outside the steam room.

 The WB-18 weighs 230 pounds and can fit 17″ logs.